Saint-Ambroise, Paris: Notable events

 On 18 March 1996 the church was occupied by about three hundred African immigrants who demanded regularization of their immigration status.
-After four days the group was ordered to leave by public authorities.
-A similar situation arose at the église Saint-Bernard.
+After four days, and concerns about sanitary conditions, the group was ordered to leave by public authorities.
+When the occupants refused to leave, early in the morning the church was cleared by the police.
+The same group shortly afterwards briefly occupied another neighbourhood church, église Saint-Bernard.